 Have you already watched all the seasons of Friends on Netflix?
 Then it’s time to invest in Amazon Channel Subscriptions.
 It’s like cable, but totally DIY.
 Choose your favorite channels (specific like HBO or generic like ‘comedy’) and subscribe.
 Prices vary per channel.

-July 11th is rumored to be the best deals since Black Friday and, since it comes along in the summer, it’s the perfect day to hold you over until Black Friday rolls around in the fall.
+Amazon’s Prime Day (July 16th this year) is rumored to be the best deals since Black Friday and, since it comes along in the summer, it’s the perfect day to hold you over until Black Friday rolls around in the fall.
 Prime Day offers exclusive deals for Amazon Prime members that are time sensitive.
 Once the deals have all been purchased, they’re gone for good.
 The key is shopping early and knowing exactly what you want.
 Regardless of where your college takes you—from big city to rural middle of nowhere—you’ll want to take Amazon and all of its perks with you.
 Load your cart with all those college essentials and sign up today for an Amazon Student account.

 Disclosure: This post contains affiliate links.
 The ideas are ours, but we may be compensated if you make a purchase by clicking on one of the links.
 Thanks for your support!